instamatic-dev/instamatic/readme.md

 * **Directory**: Root directory to work in.
 By default this is C:/instamatic/work_$date/

-* Sample name and number: This determines the subdirectory where experimental data are stored.
+* **Sample name and number**: This determines the subdirectory where experimental data are stored.
 The number is automatically incremenbed when a new experiment is started.
 Data are never overwritten.

 * **Flatfield**: Here the path to the flatfield image can be specified.
 This hardly needs to be changed.